 Reposition

-Professional | with Neeson Murcutt Architects, 2016
+Architecture Design; at Neeson Murcutt Architects, Sydney, 2016

 All materials presented here are completed by myself.

 This project turns a heavily degraded abandoned woodchip mill into an eco-sensitive reserve for tourism and creative industry, as part of the rejuvenation plan for the local ecology and community.
-The mill is located on the northern shore of Spring Bay, a waterfront of 40 hectares on the east coast of Tasmania, Australia.
-During its operation between 1970 and 2013, the mill had always been a boon to the local economy.
+During its operation for 40 years, the mill had always been a boon to the local economy.
 The closing of the mill has caused significant impact such as unemployment, the downturn of business and general recession.
 This project employs a delicate touch on the post-industrial ecology from masterplan to architectural design.
 Almost all existing industrial buildings, structures, machinery and equipment are retained, which provides a platform to engage with the authentic history of human settlement and urgent issues of sustainability.
-The renovation program includes a performance/art space, accommodation units, a restaurant and manager’s cottage.
+The idea of ‘rejuvenation’ broadly frames the intent of the project - environmentally, economically, and socially.

 Bunkers >> Artists’ Accomodation/Hotel